Kurtyako/Kurt-Yakimoski/README.md

 ## Objective

-Currently working towards a career in Information Technology, which has led me to develop a passion for cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Currently working towards a career in Information Technology, which has led me to develop a passion for cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a Junior Analyst.

 ## Skills